Executive Master of Arts in Global Affairs and Management

 Today’s world needs future-ready global leaders and managers more than ever.
 The global economy is becoming increasingly complex and dynamic as the Fourth Industrial Revolution accelerates, reshaping how we create value, work, and live.
 In this new era of rapid change, transnational organizations demand entrepreneurial innovators who can create a sustainable global future that segues across geographies, cultures, and sectors.

 Thunderbird’s one-year Executive Master of Arts in Global Affairs and Management (EMAGAM) degree fosters a digital global mindset through a unique combination of 21st-century hard and soft skills.
 Students build expertise in leading systems and new enterprises, managing complexity, disruptive innovation, digital transformation, and collaborative problem-solving.

 Based in Washington, D.C., the program is tailored for mid-career professionals in all sectors, offering specializations in global business or global public policy.
-Most classes meet every other Friday and Saturday.
+Most classes meet once a month on Friday and Saturday.
 The flexible schedule allows participants to continue working while earning their degrees.
 Students may choose to travel abroad by adding one of Thunderbird’s immersive week-long field seminars and/or Global Challenge Labs+.

 - Professionals who are interested in leadership positions within their existing organizations or interested in making a move in their careers to switching industries entirely.

 - Globally-minded mid-career professionals in the private, public, and nonprofit sectors interested in taking their careers to the next level.

 - Experienced professionals seeking careers in international management, sustainable development, global policy-making, where a multi-disciplinary focus on global issues are held at a premium.

 - Diplomacy, public policy, and global business professionals who want to develop the interdisciplinary skill sets needed to address global challenges by managing disruption and working across sectors.

 - J.D.
 Law